coastcode/-Lalalander-lab3-variant6/README.md

-# GROUP-NAME - lab NUMBER - variant NUMBER
+# Lalalander - lab 3 - variant 6

 This is an example project which demonstrates project structure and necessary CI checks.
 It is not the best structure for real-world projects, but good